 Overview This section explains how to install the IONA Tivoli resource model from the tivoli_install.tar file that you created.
-Installing the IONA resource model To install the IONA Tivoli resource model and task library into your Tivoli server, perform the following steps: .
-Transfer the tivoli_install.tar file to your Tivoli region serve untar it to a temporary location, using the following command: ^r , and tar xvf tivoli_install.tar Start a Tivoli shell environment (see your Tivoli documentation for details).
+Installing the IONA Tivoli resource model To install the IONA Tivoli resource model and task library into your Tivoli server, perform the following steps: 1.
+Transfer the tivoli_install.tar file to your Tivoli region server, and untar it to a temporary location, using the following command: tar xvf tivoli_install.tar Start a Tivoli shell environment (see your Tivoli documentation for details).
 On Windows, type bash, to run in a bash shell.
-Change t temporary location, and you will see a new directory structure st with a directory named iona. o your Change directory into iona/bin.
-This contains the following shell scripts: import_tll.sh create_profile.sh Run the create_profile.sh script.
-This adds the IONA Tivoli res model to the resource model database and creates a new profile named IONAProfile.
-Denote Tivoli Desktop and select the region that you specified you created the install bundle, followed by the profile manager the specified.
-In the Profile Manager GUI, you will see a new profile IONAProfile, as shown in Figure 8. at you
+Change to your temporary location, and you will see a new directory structure starting with a directory named iona.
+Change directory into iona/bin.
+This contains the following shell scripts: import_tll.sh create_profile.sh 4.
+Run the create_profile.sh script.
+This adds the IONA Tivoli resource model to the resource model database and creates a new profile named IONAProfile.
+5. Open the Tivoli Desktop and select the region that you specified when you created the install bundle, followed by the profile manager that you specified.
+In the Profile Manager GUI, you will see a new profile called IONAProfile, as shown in Figure 7.